AustinMara/sprites/README.md

 ``||sprites:set [mySprite] stay in screen <ON>||``<br/>
 block.
-1. In this new block, click on the down arrow to change the name of the sprite to your hero sprite.
+1. In this new block, click on the down arrow to change the name of the sprite to Codey.
 1. Wait for the simulator to restart.
 1. Move the hero sprite around the screen. <br/>It stays on the screen now!